Key Concepts

 Batch Mode

-Batch Mode is a functionality introduced in NappAI components that is designed to handle complex data structures that are not simple text data.
-Functioning:
+Batch Mode is a functionality introduced in NappAI components designed to handle complex data structures that are not simple text data.

-- Activation: When mapping mode is enabled, NappAI transforms the component’s data input.
+- Activation: When batch mode is enabled, NappAI transforms the component’s data input.

-- Object Linking: An option is created that allows direct linking to data objects from other components.
+- Object Linking: An option is created that allows direct linking with data objects from other components.

-- Direct Mapping: By accessing the map option, the user can directly drag the object they wish to assign to a field, based on the structure of the previous component.
+- Direct Mapping: When accessing the mapping option, the user can directly drag the object they want to assign to a field, based on the structure of the previous component.

 - JavaScript Use (Advanced Option): In addition to the direct option, the JavaScript option can be used.
-This option also enables the data structure of the previous component so that it can be inserted into the new component.
+This option also enables the data structure of the previous component to be inserted into the new component.

-- Data Combination: The JavaScript mode allows not only obtaining data from the previous structure but also combining them with code at the time of mapping, creating new data for the component (for example, combining a folder ID with the text “new”).
+- Data Combination: The JavaScript mode allows not only obtaining data from the previous structure but also combining it with code at the time of mapping, creating a new piece of data for the component (e.g., combining a folder ID with the text “new”).
+It is incredibly efficient.
+Internally, NappAI can process these elements in parallel, greatly speeding up execution time.
+In the end, it will deliver a single list with all the processed results.